10th Arrondissement Shops

 95 Quai De Valmy, 10th

-While this chainlet’s busy, color-soaked printed dresses and quirky shoes might be a little over the top for our tastes, their global furniture and home accessory finds are a Parisian go-to for injecting a dose of color into a home.
-At their shop in the 10th, stock up on their printed Nathalie Leté dishware, Mexican oilcloths, woven plastic chairs, and more, which are pleasingly crammed into every last nook in the shop.
+While this chainlet’s busy, color-soaked printed dresses and quirky shoes might be a little over-the-top for our tastes, the global furniture and home accessory finds are a Parisian go-to for injecting a dose of color into a home.
+At the shop in the 10th, stock up on printed Nathalie Leté dishware, Mexican oilcloths, woven plastic chairs, and more, which are pleasingly crammed into every last nook in the shop.

 2 Rue de Marseille, 10th

-Large and loft-like, this industrial-feeling newcomer has an ambitious mandate: Fair trade clothing and accessories from little-known and established artisan brands, mixed in with a smattering of vintage furniture, art books, records, and indie zines.
-There are gold, tribal earrings from A Peace Treaty, floral-print Suzie Winkle sweatshirts, Véja sneakers (they're actually behind the launch), and nubby mens cardigans from S.N.S.
+Large and loftlike, this industrial-feeling store has an ambitious mandate: fair-trade clothing and accessories from little-known and established artisan brands, mixed in with a smattering of vintage furniture, art books, records, and indie zines.
+There are gold tribal earrings from A Peace Treaty, floral-print Suzie Winkle sweatshirts, Véja sneakers, and nubby men's cardigans from S.N.S.
 Herning.
 If you've got little ones, don't miss the outpost devoted to kids.

 Centre Commercial Kids